StanleyG995/geometry-calculator/README.md

 ## About the project

 I created this simple calculator app to practice mathematic calculations, operations on objects and arrays, aswell as working with js libraries.
+The goal of the application is calculating basic properties of geometric figures.

 ## Used technologies